youoralovedone/bloated_utils/README.md

 ``python3 biv.py <image name>``

 ## bcp
-bloated communication protocol, http request based messaging! its the backend for bms which is coming soon
+bloated communication protocol - http request based messaging! its the backend for bms which is coming soon